Eastern Guilford High School: New school construction

-The students of Eastern Guilford were attending classes at a "pod village".
-Construction of the new Eastern Guilford High School building is complete.
-The school is of the same architectural design as the recently constructed Northern Guilford High School, and has a capacity of 1,600 students.
+The students of Eastern Guilford were attending classes at a "pod village" during construction of the new and current Eastern Guilford High School facility.
+The school is of the same architectural design as the recently constructed Northern Guilford High School, and was designed to accommodate approximately 1,200 students, with a core capacity of up to 1,600.
 The original estimated date of completion was January 2009, but construction was not completed until April 2009.
 Students began attending classes in the new building when they returned from spring break.